kasperkamperman/Particle-RGB-RemoteControl/readme.md

 	* You can find your accessToken in Particle build under Settings.
 4. Open the index.html file on your local system.
 5. Play around with the sliders to control the color of the RGB indicator led on the Photon.

+## SoftAP Remote ##

+Upload the code to your Particle with an offline tool (https://po-util.com).
+You can control the RGB led directly by connecting to the PHOTON access-point.
+By opening http://192.168.0.1/index.htm in your browser.

 Have fun!